Lure of the Craton Mountains

 Elenor was wincing with every step now and the numbness of her toes didn’t seem to help.
 She couldn’t see her fingers through the fog, or not clearly anyway, but she was pretty sure they were turning blue.
 Her neck was aching from the cold but she just wanted to find some shelter.

 Stubbornness ran in the family, or that’s what the ladies in town always said.
 Her mother, Claire, was the queen of stubbornness, everyone seemed to think so.
-Even Thomas stated that when they talked about her, but his statement held a tone fondness in it.
+Even Thomas stated that when they talked about her, but his statement held a tone of fondness.

 Elenor gritted her teeth and clenched her hands into fists.
 No matter what happened, her mother had always fought for her life and family.
 Cancer had weakened her body but didn’t even scratch the surface of her spirit.
 Elenor felt tears sting her eyes and she blinked rapidly to get rid of the blurriness.